anoma/nspec/docs/tutorial/engines/template/engine_environment.juvix.md

     unless they are defined in the Juvix standard library;
     links to descriptions may be sufficient in many cases.

-    !!! quote "Pseudo-example (that's a litlle less pseudo and more example)"
+    !!! quote "Pseudo-example (that's a little less pseudo and more example)"

         We use [Fibonacci heaps](https://en.wikipedia.org/wiki/Fibonacci_heap)
         to keep track of tasks to be performed.
         Note that we use [Borsh](https://borsh.io/)
-        for deserialization of Fibonacci heaps.
+        for deserialisation of Fibonacci heaps.

         ```juvix
         type FakeFibonacciHeap := mkFakeFibonacciHeap {